getAsterisk/asterisk-mcp-server/README.md

 ## Overview

 Asterisk MCP Server is a middleware component that connects to the Asterisk security API to provide real-time security analysis of code.
-It implements the Model Context Protocol (MCP) to expose security scanning tools to AI assistants like Claude, enabling them to analyze code for security vulnerabilities.
+It implements the Model Context Protocol (MCP) to expose security scanning tools to AI assistants like Claude, Cursor, Cline, Windsurf, etc. enabling them to analyze code for security vulnerabilities.

 ## Architecture